-Early Christian tradition compared the Resurrection of Jesus Christ after three days in the tomb to Jonah's three days in the belly of the whale (Matthew 12:38-41).
+Early Christian tradition compared the Resurrection of Jesus Christ on the third day in the tomb to Jonah's three days in the belly of the whale (Matthew 12:38-41).

 The following Scripture is the Authorized King James Version, now in the public domain, and the New International Version of The Holy Bible.
 King James I commissioned a group of Biblical scholars in 1604 to establish an authoritative translation of the Bible from the ancient languages and other translations at the time, and the work was completed in 1611.
 The original King James Bible included the Apocrypha but in a separate section.
 A literary masterpiece of the English language, the original King James Bible is still in use today!
 Chapter 3 is from the Holy Bible, NEW INTERNATIONAL VERSION.
 Copyright 1973, 1978, 1984 International Bible Society.
 All rights reserved throughout the world.
 Used by permission of International Bible Society.